eweviwo/central/README.md

 The restructuring following it means the earlier repositories that were designed have been removed to make way for a single repository for the development of this AI agent.
 ## How to use and contribute to the project
+Anyone can use and contribute to the project through any of the underlying methods;

+- One can evangelise the project by sharing it to any family and friends.

+- One can make pull requests on the development of the agent.
+To know more about pull requests, kindly click here.

+- One can reach out to the part of any of the three teams managing the project in the area of content, technology and administration.
+The breakdown of team members can be found here.